99-devops/99devops_web/content/posts/highmemoryusage.md

 ![guage](/img/guage.png)

-## Are you scared that memory use of your Kubernetes node going above 85% all the time, then do not worry its normal?
+## Are you scared that memory use of your Kubernetes node going above 85% all the time

-Then you need to know why memory in use is different from memory available.
+### then don't worry, its normal.

 The above picture might have startled you at first but don’t worry, we will discuss why that is perfectly normal and even good.
-First, let’s see what is the difference between free and available memory?
+Let’s see what is the difference between free and available memory?

 ## What is Free memory?